-In December 2013, we entered into an agreement with a real estate developer to purchase 22,402 sq.m. of office space in an office building being developed by the developer in Chengdu, Sichuan province in the PRC for RMB232.5 million (US\$38.1 million).
+In December 2013, we entered into an agreement with a real estate developer to purchase 22,402 sq.m. of office space in an office building being developed by the developer in Chengdu, Sichuan province, China for RMB232.5 million (US\$38.1 million).
 In June 2014, we entered into an agreement to purchase an additional 24,226 sq.m. of office space and 373 parking spaces in the same building from the developer for a consideration of RMB345.0 million (US\$56.4 million).
-As of December 31, 2014, the deposit for the office building amounted to US\$85.7 million.
-Construction of the building has been completed and we are currently conducting quality testing and inspections for acceptance.
-We plan to use the space primarily as our regional office.
+As of December 31, 2015, we had fully settled the total purchase price of the office building and the parking spaces.